EoRImaging/FHD/dictionary.md

   -*Turn off/on*: 0/1 <br />
   -*Default*: 1 <br />

+**calibration_base_gain**: The relative weight to give the old calibration solution when averaging with the new.
+Set to 1. to give equal weight, to 2. to give more weight to the old solution and slow down convergence, or to 0.5 to give greater weight to the new solution and attempt to speed up convergence.
+If use_adaptive_calibration_gain is set, the weight of the new calibration solutions will be calculated in the range calibration_base_gain/2. to 1.0 <br />
+  -*Default*: 1.0 <br />

 **calibration_catalog_file_path**: The file path to the desired source catalog to be used for calibration <br />
   -*Default*: filepath(`instrument`+'_calibration_source_list.sav',root=rootdir('FHD'),subdir='catalog_data') <br />
   -*eor_wrapper_default*: filepath('GLEAM_v2_plus_rlb2019.sav',root=rootdir('FHD'),subdir='catalog_data') <br />